 Severn Vale National Mapping Programme project

-This aerial survey covers a part of the Severn Vale from Cheltenham in the north to Bristol in the south, an area that is likely to see new building development in the near future.
-This ongoing survey is identifying and enabling a better understanding of the archaeology that may be affected by new development.
+This aerial survey covered a part of the Severn Vale from Cheltenham in the north to Bristol in the south, an area that is likely to see new building development in the near future.
+This survey identified the archaeology that new development might affect and enabled a better understanding of it.

 The major population centres and communications infrastructure of Gloucestershire and South Gloucestershire are located in the central low-lying area of the Severn Vale and around the fringes of Bristol.

-Within the region there are extensive protected areas.
+The region contains extensive protected areas.
 These include the Cotswolds Area of Outstanding Natural Beauty (AONB), the Wye Valley AONB and the Forestry Commission woodland in the Forest of Dean.
 This means that development pressure is concentrated in the vale to the east of the River Severn and Severn Estuary.

 Various other factors concentrate potential strategic development allocations to conurbations, other principal settlements and near to major road and rail corridors.
 These include flood risk, environmental designations and local policy issues.